sara-magdy8/bill_api/README.md

 # How to Run

 1) Place All Files on the root of your web server.
-2) Open PHPunit.xml file on the root and change app.baseURL with your corresponding URL.
+2) Open PHPunit.xml file you will find it on the root and change app.baseURL with your corresponding server URL.
 Then read the follwing in order to know how to send a request to the API.

 ## API Pre-defined products & Currencies